puyanwei/space-tourism/README.md

 #### Using Next 13 App folder (beta)

 - Multiple font loading does not seem to work with tailwind.
 The custom variable names do not seem to get picked up in `tailwind.config`
 - RootLayout (`Layout.tsx` on the root of app) contains the server loading of fonts, but adding Navbar into it prevents passing in current url prop so that current link can be highlighted.
-This needs to be done client side, and there is no way to load via server and client on the same file.
+This needs to be done client side, and there is no way to load via server and client on the same file or separating them

 #### Other Issues